jina-ai/jina/docs/how-to/external-executor.md

 (external-executor)=
 # Use external Executors

-Normally, we have seen how `Flow` ties up `Executors` together, and how an `Executor` lives in the context of a Flow.
+Normally, we have seen how {class}`~jina.Flow` ties up {class}`~jina.Executor`s together, and how an Executor lives in the context of a Flow.

-However, this is not always the case, and sometimes you may want to launch an `Executor` on its own, and perhaps have the same
-`Executor` be used by different `Flows`.
+However, this is not always the case, and sometimes you may want to launch an Executor on its own, and perhaps have the same Executor be used by different Flows.

 ````{admonition} Where can external Executors run?